nikita-volkov/rerebase/README.md

 * Due to a wide range of dependencies, which in some cases have wide bounds, there is a risk of transitive API-breaking changes

-# Using with Cabal

-Since this package uses exactly the same namespaces as the packages it reexports, you cannot have your project depend directly on both.
-So, when you have "rerebase" in your dependencies, there must be no "text" or "bytestring" and etc.

 # Recommended use-cases

 * End-applications (executables)